6.7.5 Responsibilities of the Local Authority to Former Looked After Children and Young People in Custody

 - Are further visits required?

 - Who will keep in touch with the child whilst they are detained?
-Does there need to be help with contact arrangements?
+Does there need to be help with these arrangements?

 - Might the child and their family require other services provided by the Local Authority formerly responsible for Looking After the child, or from another Local Authority?